rbutinarav/excelgptpro/standalone/vba/README.md

 ## Instructions

 1. Open Excel and navigate to the VBA editor (shortcut Alt + F11).
-2. Go to `File > Import File...` and select the .bas file you downloaded from this repository. [not currently available]
+2. Go to `File > Import File...` and select the .bas file you downloaded from this repository.

    * Alternatively, create a new module and copy the following code into the editor.

 ## VBA Module